jhnwu3/BioNetGMMFit/README.md

 ![generalized linear system](/img/matExpSys.png)

-where M=Some Matrix  the elements of the M matrix are given by zero or linear sums of the reaction rates k.
+where M = some Matrix where the elements of the M matrix are given by zero or linear sums of the reaction rates k.
 P denotes the protein abundances, i their respective protein types, and observe that we can now solve it using matrix exponentiation in

 ![generalized linear solution](/img/matExpSoln.png)